georgebabarus/magento-filesystem-extension/docs/source/details.rst

 Use cases
 =========

-Extracting static files storage component as a mictoservice
+Extracting static files storage component as a microservice
 -----------------------------------------------------------

 There are few questions that could be raised related to the subject and the actual need for trading Magento builtin media storage based on local disk for a microservice specialized in web asset management.

-Having microservice responsible for storage, processing and delivery of all static content is a happy case that allow developers focus on scaling independently compute and storage systems.
+Having microservice responsible for storage, processing, and delivery of all static content is a happy case that allows developers to focus on scaling independently compute and storage systems.

+Also, having a microservice specialized in storing and delivering static files, allows improving this area independently.
+It is clear now, that this may be a big plus because website performance affects customer experience, conversions, and advertisement costs. (lately, advertisers are more and more careful about website performance)

 :ref:`Read more about Magento Files Storage as a Microservice for Magento 2. <mss>`